 Autumn (Mid-September to November)

 With fewer crowds and sunny weather, mid-September to mid-October can be a perfect time to visit Greece.
-The average fall temperature is typically a bit warmer than in spring; the swimming on the coast is still good till mid-October, and hotel prices are often a bit lower past September.
+The average fall temperature is typically a bit warmer than in spring; the swimming on the coast is still good till mid-October, and hotel prices are often a bit lower past the summer season.

 By late October, many of the ferry companies cut their services back and hotels and tavernas start closing in anticipation of winter.
 By November, it’s typical to have sunny days interspersed with cooler, grey days.